rushidaoyhs/HumanoidStandup-v1-rl/README.md

 \pi(s, a) is a now a Gaussian Distribution.

 Previously it was Exp(linear) parametric form.
 Now it is a Exp(quadratic) form.
 It will give a better approximation than Bolzman machine.
 Interesting.
+It is different.
+Bolzman machine specifies the probability of (s, a) using state-action feature of (s, a).
+Here mu_s is based on state-feature and mu_s has dimensions of action variables.
+If you stack Bolzman's pi(s, a) for all the actions, it also becomes a vector.
+So bolzman machine enumerates all the probablities for the actions.

+Even you can just improve Bolzman machine to the second order.
+That is another idea of using Gaussian.
+Still interesting.
+It can improve Bolzman Machine.
+Let's do another paper on this.
+Let's take sigma to be identity. mu will be theta.
+Is it better than Bolzman?
+You don't have to normalize.
 What about \sigma?
+Learn it?
+Does it add to complexity?

 What about 1D?
 The action variable is only 1D and continuous.
 It is still advantageous than Bolzman in terms of approximation power, and continuous action.

+Just study a 1D case.